austral/austral.github.io/spec/rationale-error-handling.md

     to use exceptions falls on the client of that library (see below:
     **Libraries Cannot Rely on Destructors**).

-12. **Misuse of Exceptions**.
-If catching an exception is possible, people will use it to implement `try/catch` exceptions..
+12. **Misuse of Exceptions:** If catching an exception is possible, people will use it to implement `try/catch` exceptions..

     For example, Rust's `catch_unwind` is used in web servers.
 For example, in